Koichiro0110/Condensed-Matter-Physics/README.md

 # Condensed-Matter-Physics
-The codes I wrote through the study of condensed matter physics.
+The codes for condensed matter physics.